AlEmerich/capstone-project/README.md

 to feed the actor with a random set of its memory `<state, action, reward, state+1, Q>` weighted by the Q-value outputed by the critic network (in order to learn more on good actions and less on bad action).
-The policy will be \(\epsilon)-greedy, that means it will have an $\epsilon$ chance to take a random action.
+The policy will be epsilon-greedy, that means it will have an epsilon chance to take a random action.
 That value will decrease over time to have good exploration-exploitation policy.